aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 ## Handle file uploads

 Now that we’ve set up a file input, let’s write the JavaScript needed to handle uploaded files and prepare them for processing.
+Create a file in the root directoy named `popup.js`.

 We’ll be using `document.getElementById()` to grab our file input and attach an event listener that runs every time a user selects a file.